Qumulo/rsyslog_store_and_forward/README.md

 ## Why would I use UDP for rsyslog data?

 The rsyslogd daemon was originally configured to use UDP for log forwarding to reduce overhead.
-While UDP is an unreliable protocok, it's streaming method does not require the overhead of establishing a network session.
+While UDP is an unreliable protocol, it's streaming method does not require the overhead of establishing a network session.
 This protocol also reduces network load as the network stream requires no receipt verification or window adjustment.